DFSA | THE INDEPENDENT REGULATOR OF FINANCIAL SERVICES

 To assist our fellow regulators, particularly in fulfilling their licensing and registration responsibilities, the DFSA has joined other members of IOSCO in an initiative to provide enhanced access to publicly available information.
 The following links to local registers, the DIFC's two exchanges, DIFC Court decisions, local and national English language news sources and telephone directories are provided here to answer preliminary enquiries and to facilitate the due diligence process.

-Requests from regulators and other agencies for non-pubic information should be directed to the DFSA’s Director of International Relations (via Requests: [email protected]), and will be dealt with under existing bi-lateral or multi-lateral protocols (as applicable), the Regulatory Law and the RPP Sourcebook.
+Requests from regulators and other agencies for non-public information should be directed to the DFSA’s Head of International Relations (via [email protected]), and will be dealt with under existing bi-lateral or multi-lateral protocols (as applicable), the Regulatory Law and the RPP Sourcebook.

 Local Register Dubai Mercantile Exchange (DME)